ZHaskell/docs/Z-IO/BIO-Streaming.md

     trailingRef <- newIORef V.empty
     return (BIO (push_ trailingRef) (pull_ trailingRef))
   where
-    -- implement push operation, which can receive new input chunk push_ trailingRef bs = do
+    -- implement push operation, take input chunk, return chunk in multipler of granularity push_ trailingRef bs = do
         trailing <- readIORef trailingRef
-        -- there maybe trailing bytes from last chunk let chunk =  trailing `V.append` bs
+        -- concat trailing bytes from last chunk first let chunk =  trailing `V.append` bs
             l = V.length chunk
         if l >= n
-        then do
-            -- if we have enough bytes, then make a cut let l' = l - (l `rem` n)
+        then do     -- if we have enough bytes, then make a cut let l' = l - (l `rem` n)
                 (chunk', rest) = V.splitAt l' chunk
             writeIORef trailingRef rest
             return (Just chunk')
-        else do
-            -- otherwise we continue waiting for new chunks writeIORef trailingRef chunk
+        else do     -- otherwise we continue waiting for new chunks writeIORef trailingRef chunk
             return Nothing

-    -- implement pull operation, which is called after input ended pull_ trailingRef = do
+    -- implement pull operation, which is called after input ended -- here we choose to directly return trailing bytes -- depend on usage, you may throw it away, or add some padding pull_ trailingRef = do
         trailing <- readIORef trailingRef
         if V.null trailing
         then return Nothing
         else do
             writeIORef trailingRef V.empty
-            -- here we choose to directly return trailing bytes -- depend on usage, you may throw it away, or add some padding return (Just trailing)
+            return (Just trailing)
 ```